Vaazhvey Maayam: Plot

-Rajasekaran (Kamal Haasan) is a spoiled brat from a rich family.
+Rajasekaran is a spoiled brat from a rich family.
 He always takes advantage of his mother's affection and this irritates his father.
 He is a member of a flight club and does many aerial stunts in his plane.
-He gets attracted to an air-hostess named Devi (Sridevi), When Raja tries to woo her, she gets irritated and insults him.
+He gets attracted to an air-hostess named Devi, When Raja tries to woo her, she gets irritated and insults him.
 Raja decides to pursue her regardless.
-He finds out that Devi is an acquaintance of his friend Prathap (Prathap Pothan).
+He finds out that Devi is an acquaintance of his friend Prathap.
 Raja is delighted at this since he can get to Devi through his friend Prathap.
 Prathap does not like this as he wants to marry Devi but has not proposed to her yet.
-He unwillingly accepts Raja's plans.
 Raja keeps trying to impress Devi and follows her wherever she goes.
 Raja visits her home and tries to impress her family.
-Devi and her elder brother, Shankar (Jaishankar) do not like this.
-Raja befriends Devi's friend, a senior air-hostess named Baby (Manorama), who is a spinster.
+Devi and her elder brother, Shankar do not like this.
+Raja befriends Devi's friend, a senior air-hostess named Baby, who is a spinster.
 Baby likes Raja and helps him to win Devi's love.
 She tells him to romance another girl to make Devi jealous.
-She seeks the help of Radha (Sripriya), a former air-hostess who became a prostitute after being deceived and raped by a man.
+She seeks the help of Radha, a former air-hostess who became a prostitute after being deceived and raped by a man.
 Raja pretends to be in love with her but the plan does not work.
 Devi gets more annoyed with him.

 Raja's parents fix Raja's marriage much against his wishes.
-Raja's mother persuade him to come and meet the girl, Sandhiya (Ambika) for his father's sake.
+Raja's mother persuades him to come and meet the girl, Sandhiya for his father's sake.
 She promises to help him with rejecting the proposal.
 Raja meets the girl and hallucinates that she is Devi.
 In his confusion, he accepts the marriage proposal.
 The next day when Sandhiya comes to meet him he understands his mistake and lets her know.
 This hurts her and she decides to kill herself.
 Raja stops Sandhiya and says he will marry her if it means saving her life.
 She understands his problem.
 Raja promises that he will not get married until she finds someone to marry.
-Soon the Sandhiya's marriage is fixed and she invites Raja to the wedding.
+Soon after, Sandhiya's marriage is fixed and she invites Raja to the wedding.
 Sandhiya is also a friend of Devi's and she invites her for the wedding too.
 On the day of wedding Devi sees Raja and gets angry.
 She insults him thinking that he has followed her to the wedding and Raja is hurt by her words.
 Raja's friends vow revenge on Devi for her behaviour.
 Raja becomes despondent and flies his plane non-stop.
 His friends get scared.
 They call Devi to stop him.
 Devi, who already has feelings for him, rushes to stop him and accepts his love.